jarekbryk/compbioftw/compbioftw.md

 - Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course [Data wrangling, exploration, and analysis with R](http://stat545.com) and her [tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).

-- Above mentioned David Robinson's step-by-step demonstrations of exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).
+- Above-mentioned David Robinson's step-by-step demonstrations of exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).

 - Julia Silge's amazing [text mining walkthroughs](https://juliasilge.com).
 She also has a book: [Text Mining with R](http://tidytextmining.com) (free online version), [paid hardcopy](http://amzn.eu/iyxDk34).

-- Software and Data carpentry R lessons are very inconsistent in their depth and scope, but I think the [Data Carpentry R Ecology Lesson](http://www.datacarpentry.org/R-ecology-lesson/) is the best one to start with.
+- Software and Data carpentry R lessons are inconsistent in their depth and scope, but I think the [Data Carpentry R Ecology Lesson](http://www.datacarpentry.org/R-ecology-lesson/) is the best one to start with.

+Two classics:

+- Code School's [Try R](http://tryr.codeschool.com) - R console is emulated in the browser, no R installation necessary.
+- Swirl: [Learn R, in R](http://swirlstats.com) - when you have R installed, try this package first.

 Shell-fu
 ------------------------